 APHASIA (POST-STROKE) THERAPY

-If you are experiencing difficulties with spoken language after a stroke, you may be finding the following communication challenges:
+If you are experiencing difficulties with spoken language, you may be experiencing the following communication challenges:

 Leaving out specific words in a sentence